 When the rhomboids aren’t strong enough to match the power of the SA, the ribs experience something like a runner getting shin splints.
 The rower will have throbbing or soreness when reaching for a doorknob, turning over in bed or breathing deeply.
 At this point the ribs are just stressed.
 If the rower keeps training, the ribs will start splintering into little micro-fractures.
 If the rower pushes through the pain the cracks will get larger until the bone officially fractures.
 According to rowers I know who have broken ribs, you’ll probably know when the bone breaks because you’ll feel a pop.
 Fun stuff right?

 The only way to treat the rib injury is to stop putting stress on it so that the bone can heal.
 If it’s the finals of the IRAs, Worlds, Olympics, whatever, a rower can get away with rowing on stressed ribs.
-They could tape it up with KT tape, try to use ice and heating pads or take as many Advil as they deem safe, but the only way to get rid of it is to stop rowing for a length of time (anywhere from days to months depending on how bad it is.)
+They could tape it up with KT tape but the only way to get rid of it is to stop rowing for a length of time (anywhere from days to months depending on how bad it is.)
 The longer you try to row on an injured rib, the longer the rehab period will be.

 The best way to prevent rib injuries is through stretches and strengthening exercises.
 This article from Princeton University does a really good job of summarizing preventative measures.
 I was happy to see that most of these exercises are included in our team’s regime—so thank you coaches.